banago/PHPloy/readme.md

 If the deployment directory does not exits, you can instruct PHPloy to create it for you:

     phploy --force

+## Manual fresh upload

+If you want to do a fresh uplaod, evne if you have deployed earlier, use the `--fresh` argument like this:

+    phploy --fresh

 ## Submodules